men32z/personal-projects/README.md

 # Porfolio
-Portfolio of personal and collaborative projects I've worked on
+Portfolio of personal and collaborative projects I've worked on. <br>
+Feel free to contact me: :email: preza.luis@gmail.com :briefcase: [Linkedin](https://www.linkedin.com/in/men32z/)

 ---

 ## Microverse Projects
-these are scholar projects and were made following the Odin project path and has reviews from some other Microverse students.
+These are academic projects and were made by following the Odin Project path.
+They have received code reviews from other Microverse developers.
 [Microverse](https://www.microverse.org/), [The Odin Project](https://www.theodinproject.com/)

 ###  HTML CSS SASS